-7.4.3 Confirming the rotation speed specification
+7.4.3 Confirming the speed specification

-The typical nominal rotation speed of a turbopump is preset at the factory in the electronic drive unit.
-If the electronic drive unit is replaced or a different pump type is used, the reference set value of the nominal rotation speed is cleared.
+The typical nominal rotation speed of a turbopump is preset ex factory in the electronic drive unit.
+If the electronic drive unit is replaced or a different pump type is used, the set value settings of the nominal rotation speed is cleared.
 The manual confirmation of the nominal rotation speed is part of a redundant safety system as a measure for preventing excess rotation speed.